brendenwest/ad325/5_binary_search_trees.rst

     - **Interation** - clients can iterate through the collection of keys
     - **Key equality** - Objects stored as keys must be comparable.

+Symbol tables can be stored in an unordered linked list or in an ordered array.
+The latter uses two underlying arrays, one for the keys and one for the values.

 **Ordered symbol tables** allow key comparison for efficient insert & get operations and keep the table entries in order.
 This ordering enables a larger set of operations, such as:
     - **min** & **max** - smallest or largest key
     - **floor** & **ceiling** - smallest or largest key relative to a given key